 Together with the UK Met Office we have set up the Joint Centre for Excellence in Environmental Intelligence.

-Our Climate Impacts Mitigation, Adaption and Resilience (CLIMAR) framework, which will be featured at COP26, is using Data Science and AI to integrate multiple sources of data to quantify the risks of climate change on populations, infrastructure and the economy.
+Our Climate Impacts Mitigation, Adaption and Resilience (CLIMAR) framework is using Data Science and AI to integrate multiple sources of data to quantify the risks of climate change on populations, infrastructure and the economy.
 By integrating models for climate related hazards with data for individual assets such as energy sources, roads and the vulnerable population, we’re assessing exposure and vulnerability to those hazards.
 This knowledge and capability are vital to designing pathways to NetZero and enhancing our resilience to climate change across many sectors.